Daily UAP/UFO news · gov drops · sightings · witness accounts

 Western US Event

-This document is a multi-incident summary briefing describing four distinct UAP sighting events reported by six to seven federal law enforcement special agents (USPER1–USPER7) in the western United States over two days in 2023 at dusk and pre-dawn hours.
-The incidents include orbs launching smaller orbs, a large stationary glowing orange orb estimated at 12–18 meters in diameter, a low-flying 'dark kite' object pursued on the ground, and a semi-transparent kite-shaped object.
-AARO assessed this report as among the most compelling in its current holdings, despite no technical sensor data being directly associated.
+This document summarizes four distinct UAP incidents reported by six to seven federal law enforcement special agents (USPER1 through USPER7) over a two-day period in the Western United States in 2023.
+The incidents include orange orbs launching smaller red orbs, a large stationary luminous orb estimated at 12-18 meters in diameter, a low-flying triangular/kite-shaped object observed on the ground, and a second transparent kite-shaped object observed approximately 30 minutes later.
+AARO assessed these reports as among the most compelling in its current holdings, though no technical sensor data was directly collected during the events.

 The FBI's 62-HQ-83894 case file includes investigative records, eyewitness testimonies, and public reports concerning Unidentified Flying Objects and flying discs documented between June 1947 and July 1968.
 The records include high-profile incident accounts, photographic evidence from sites like Oak Ridge, TN, and technical proposals regarding potential propulsion systems.
 Additional topics include convention programs, researcher accounts, and extensive media coverage from the period.
 This file is partially posted on FBI vault with more redactions and some pages missing.
 Included here is the complete case file with several newly declassified pages and only minor redactions.